What happens when my funding for fees and stipend finish?

 What fees am I charged when I'm writing up (aka continuation status)?

 If you apply for and are granted a transfer to continuation status, the fee is much lower (as students on continuation status are expected to make minimal use of University resources).
 Currently this is £0 for the first 4 months then £200 for each subsequent 4 month period (with refunds given on a monthly pro rata basis if you submit in this time).
-You can only have a max of 12 months on continuation status.
-So, if you transferred to continuation status at the end of your 2nd year, your maximum period of study would be reduced from 4 years to 3 years (assuming you're a full time PhD student).

 What is meant by completion date or maximum period of study?